 Level II Training 24 CEs

 Level II expands on the foundational skills of Level I, taking a deeper look at yoga therapy for palliative clients with neurological conditions and movement disorders such as multiple sclerosis (MS), Parkinson's (PD), ALS, and autoimmune diseases such as Lupus and Ehlers-Danlos (EDS).
 Drawing upon supportive yoga therapy skills learned in Level I, student-therapists will focus on the transition to palliative care considerations—pain management, weakness, lack of mobility, end-of-life considerations—in clients with late-stage neurological conditions.

 Training Requirements & Credits

 APD program training applicants must be an established C-IAYT yoga therapist with experience working in a therapeutic setting (client residence, clinic, integrative center, hospice) and primarily seeing clients on a one-to-one basis, OR be currently enrolled in an IAYT accredited yoga therapist training program.
-We look forward to hearing from committed yoga therapists and yoga therapy students who have a deep interest in supporting those with neurological conditions.
+We look forward to hearing from committed yoga therapists who have a deep interest in supporting those with neurological conditions.